Zhenev/bootcamp-portfolio/da-final-project-ab-testing-part/README.md

 * When average count of events per user is checked, the user behaviour seems to remain stable over time, so given that we should study the conversion, we can tolerate the differences in the user intake or filter out events by the date only;
 * When only events before Dec 15, 2020 are filtered, we are left with 1799 participants in group A and 552 participants in group B (9% less);

-Eventually, we have decided to leave the groups as is for the basic funnel analysis and use filtered by users data for cumulative metrics.
+Eventually, we decided to leave the groups as is for the basic funnel analysis and use filtered by users data for cumulative metrics.
 With regard to the details parameter, there were no meaningful differences for the groups; we have left it as is, considering the cases with the value USD 499.99 as another peculiarity of the dataset.